 ‘I’m not sure.’

 He drifted past the benches and ran his hand down the left pillar.
-His fingertips dragged over thousands of tiny runes that stretched back and forth across the stone in a dizzying swirl of different patterns.
-The veil shifted and a soft, low whisper picked up as if a crowd of hundreds murmured beyond it.
+His fingertips dragged over thousands of tiny runes that stretched back and forth across the stone in a dizzying swirl of patterns.
+The veil shifted and a soft, low whisper rose from the far side as if a crowd of hundreds murmured beyond it.

 This is more complex magic than even the wards on the chamber…